 For yours truly, feeling for others is as natural as breathing, or opening my eyes in the morning, and not because it’s as if we’re all made of the same flesh and bone, but because we are all made of the same flesh and bone.

-And in my heart, I want all of us to live triumphantly, indelibly, and indefinitely.
+In my heart, I want all of us to live triumphantly, indelibly, and indefinitely.

 The truth though, is that regardless of who’s saved or not: everything has to end, and that before everything ends, everything has to fall apart.